By playing solid defense, Wizards acquit themselves well in 104-91 win over the Celtics

 “I thought tonight we were just active,” Brooks said.
 “We got back in transition defense.
 That’s been an Achilles’ heel for a while now.
 We weren’t worried about hanging around, trying to get an offensive rebound.
 We were getting back and getting into our defensive stance.
 We talked about that.
 We walked through it yesterday.”

-There was no talk of cracking cans of White Claw, as Brooks joked about after Washington’s stunning win against Brooklyn two weeks ago.
+There was no talk of cracking cans of White Claw, as Brooks joked about after Washington’s stunning win against the Brooklyn Nets two weeks ago.
 The coach and his players were measured in their postgame video conferences with just seven victories to their name this season.
 More than that, the Wizards have posted back-to-back wins just once this season, Jan.
-1 and Jan.
-3.
+1 and 3.

 They will get another chance Monday with John Wall, set to play his first game in Washington against the team he spent the first decade of his NBA career playing for, and the Houston Rockets coming to town.

 “It’s a big boost, 100 percent," Beal said of the win.
-“On the other side, we still didn’t go a lot of things perfect.
+“On the other side, we still didn’t do a lot of things perfect.
 A lot of things we were messing up on the fly.
 But I think our effort is what saved us. ...
 We kind of showed our hand of what we were capable of doing, and now, like I’ve been saying the last couple games, it’s consistency.
 We’ve got to build on that.
 Definitely excited about getting a win against a great team, but we’ve got another one coming in tomorrow that we’ve got to get some get-back on.”